keish1004/reversi/README.md

 1. Next, the white player places a disc and his turn has finished.
    If there is no square in which he can place a disc, his turn is passed and his opponent's turn comes.
 1. Repeat the above steps until the game has finished

+## Required functions
+1. game mode select function:
+  Player can select a playing mode where there are new game mode and exit mode.
+1. playing config function:
+  Player can choose a color he plays before a new game starts.
+1. reversi game function:
+  Player can play reversi game.
+1. auto playing opponent function:
+  Player can play reversi games with a opponent who automatically plays it controlled by a software engine.

 ## Referrence
 - [Reversi Rules](https://documentation.help/Reversi-Rules/rules.htm)